dotmesh-io/docs/hugo/content/install-setup/kubernetes-docker-for-mac.md

 In order to manage branches and commits, push and pull dots, and so on, you'll need to connect the `dm` client to your Kubernetes-hosted Dotmesh cluster.
-To do that, you'll need the API key you chose in the setup phase, and the hostname of a node in the cluster:
+To do that, you'll need the API key you chose in the setup phase.

+As this is a local install on Docker for Mac, we just use localhost as the hostname

 {{< copyable name="step-05" >}}
-dm remote add NAME admin@HOSTNAME
+dm remote add local-kube admin@localhost
 {{< /copyable >}}

 ```plain